StuartSmith/Raspberry-Pi-Control-UltraSonicSensor/README.md

 <h2> How an Ultrasonic Sensor Works</h2>
 <p>
-The ultra sonic works very simply.
-A micro computer sends a electric pulse to it.
-The ultrasonic sensor intern sends out a sound wave when it recieves the pulse.
+A micro computer sends a electric pulse to ultrasonic sensor via a GPIO Pin.
+It intern sends out a sound wave when it recieves the pulse.
 The sound wave bounces off an object and returns to the ultrasonic sensor.
-The ultrasonic sensor then send a pulse back to the listening GPIO pin of the micro computer.
+It then send a pulse back to the listening GPIO pin of the micro computer, Raspberry Pi for this example.
 </p>

 <h2> Wiring the Ultrasonic Sensor to the Raspberry Pi </h2>